Effects of climate change on small island countries: Others

+Adaptation

+Governments face a complex task when combining grey infrastructure with green infrastructure and nature-based solutions to help with disaster risk management in areas such as flood control, early warning systems, and integrated water resource management.

 Relocation and migration

 Climate migration has been discussed in popular media as a potential adaptation approach for the populations of islands threatened by sea level rise.
-A 2015 review in Climatic Change found that these depictions are often sensationalist or problematic, although migration may likely form a part of adaptation.
+These depictions are often sensationalist or problematic, although migration may likely form a part of adaptation.
 Mobility has long been a part of life in islands, but could be used in combination with local adaptation measures.

+A study that engaged the experiences of residents in atoll communities found that the cultural identities of these populations are strongly tied to these lands.
+Human rights activists argue that the potential loss of entire atoll countries, and consequently the loss of national sovereignty, self-determination, cultures, and indigenous lifestyles cannot be compensated for financially.
+Some researchers suggest that the focus of international dialogues on these issues should shift from ways to relocate entire communities to strategies that instead allow for these communities to remain on their lands.

 Climate resilient economies

 Many SIDS now understand the need to move towards low-carbon, climate resilient economies, as set out in the Caribbean Community (CARICOM) implementation plan for climate change-resilient development.
 SIDS often rely heavily on imported fossil fuels, spending an ever-larger proportion of their GDP on energy imports.
 Renewable technologies have the advantage of providing energy at a lower cost than fossil fuels and making SIDS more sustainable.
 Barbados has been successful in adopting the use of solar water heaters (SWHs).
 A 2012 report published by the Climate & Development Knowledge Network showed that its SWH industry now boasts over 50,000 installations.
 These have saved consumers as much as US$137 million since the early 1970s.
 The report suggested that Barbados' experience could be easily replicated in other SIDS with high fossil fuel imports and abundant sunshine.